 Services that are covered for you What you must pay when you get these services You pay these amounts until you reach the out-of-pocket maximum.
 Additional routine foot care We cover 4 routine foot care visits every year.
 This benefit is in addition to the Medicare-covered podiatry services benefit listed above.
 Covered services include treatment of the foot which is generally considered preventive, i.e., cutting or removal of corns, warts, calluses or nails. \$0 copayment for each routine visit.
-For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test \$0 copayment or 20% coinsurance for each Medicare-covered digital rectal exam.
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test \$0 copayment or 20% coinsurance for each Medicare-covered digital rectal exam.
 You pay these amounts until you reach the out-of-pocket maximum.
 There is no coinsurance, copayment, or deductible for an annual PSA test.
 Diagnostic PSA exams are subject to cost-sharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a \$0 copayment or 20% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a \$0 copayment or 20% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.††

 Services that are covered for you What you must pay when you get these services mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail.
 You pay these amounts until you reach the out-of-pocket maximum.
-Depending on your Medicaid eligibility, Medicaid may have a separate \$4 copayment for each prescription for a prosthetic device.
 Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$0 copayment or 20% coinsurance for each Medicare-covered pulmonary rehabilitative visit. †† You pay these amounts until you reach the out-of-pocket maximum.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening per year for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare-covered
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT.